how often should you blog.

 • To increase your traffic, you may want to publish more often since that’ll give search engines more opportunities to find your site and bring visitors to it.

-• To increase your income from affiliate marketing on your site, you’ll want to build up more content like reviews and list posts, since the more content you have, the more opportunities for making sales.
+• To increase your income from affiliate marketing on your site, you’ll want to build up more content, like reviews and list posts, since the more content you have, the more opportunities for making sales.

 • If you’re blogging about more in-depth topics, you’ll want to publish less frequent but longer-form posts that provide a ton of value to readers.